FAMAS G1: Simplified for Export

 Frequently Asked Questions

-What caliber does the FAMAS G1 fire?
+What operating mechanism does the FAMAS G1 use?

 Related News